matthew1000/gstreamer-cheat-sheet/README.md

 # My GStreamer project

-Creating this guide gave me enough GStreamer understanding to make [Brave](https://github.com/bbc/brave), a live video editor for the cloud.
+Creating this guide gave me enough GStreamer understanding to make a prototype [Brave](https://github.com/bbc/brave), a live video editor for the cloud.
+(Regrettably this prototype has not been updated in a few years.)